 Another option: Consider starting your own real estate investment group.
 This is a great way to team together with other small investors, either via pooling your money together or simply by learning from eachother.
 According to Joseph Hogue, CFA from PeerFinance101.com, “The common bond in all real estate investing groups is that you help each other compete against the big money players to get the best returns.”

 When most people think of investing opportunities, they think of stocks, bonds, and precious metals.
 While these are still some of the most common ways to invest, the platforms have evolved, and there are more options than ever.
 Gone are the days of mountains of paperwork, high brokerage fees and unattainable account minimums.
 Now you can invest on your own terms.

 Ally Invest – The oldest of passive income ideas, investing in stocks that pay quarterly dividends is still one of the best ways to generate cash without much work.

 Let’s say you buy shares of Colgate-Palmolive stock.
 Not only is the stock price likely to rise over time, you’ll also get paid for each share of stock you own.
 Over the past seven years, Colgate-Palmolive has paid between $0.34 and $0.68 each quarter for every single share owned by stockholders.

 Depending on your long-term investment strategy, you might want to re-invest those dividends.
 However, if you’re strictly looking for passive income ideas, you’d also do well pocketing the cash.

 If you’re new to investing, Ally Invest has free courses you can take.
 Or, if you’d like the guidance of financial advisors, all you need is an initial investment of $2,500 and you get professional help for as low as 62 cents per month.
-You can also check out this list of the best investment apps of 2018.
+You can also check out this list of the best investment apps.